 It’s been such a busy six months, a big thank you to everyone who has worked with me and my flowers!

 Happy New Year and I hope you had a great festive period.
-I thought I would start the new year by sharing some photos of the Christmas products I made and sold through my Etsy shop over the last few months.
+I thought I would start the new year by sharing some photos of the paper Christmas decorations I made over the last few months.